allegro/allegro.tech/_posts/2015-03-26-testing-server-faults-with-Wiremock.md

 }
 ```

-Because response validation and mapping to object were not too strict, `NullPointerException` was thrown in application code.
+Because the response validation and mapping to object were not strict enough, `NullPointerException` was thrown
-The bad response was not filtered in client and application trusted that if anything is not OK with response, exception
+in the application code.
+The bad response was not filtered in the client, and the application trusted that
-will be thrown in client.
+if anything is not OK with response, and exception will be thrown on the client.

 ### Conclusion

-When testing and writing code of service clients, we should not only remember to check response status code, but think about:
+When testing and writing the code of service clients, we should not only remember to check the response status code,
+but think about:

- * what should happen if service is inaccessible?
+ * what should happen if the service is inaccessible?
- * what should happen if response from service is delayed — should we wait a longer time or quickly use fallback?
+ * what should happen if response from the service is delayed — should we wait a longer time or quickly use the fallback?
- * how to deal with unexpected response?
+ * how to deal with an unexpected response?
- * not to trust an object returned from client or better — take more control over mapping HTTP response to business object.
+ * not trusting an object returned from the client or better — take more control over mapping HTTP response to the business object.

-These basic steps are essential to improve stability and fault-tolerance in SOA environment.
+These basic steps are essential to improve the stability and fault-tolerance of your SOA environment.